 Commencing in 2009, the Group provided marketing services to home decoration vendors in exchange for prepaid cards issued by the vendors.
 The significant terms of these transactions are stated in written contracts which are signed by the Group and the customers.
 The prepaid cards contain monetary values of varying denomination from RMB20 to RMB2,000 that can be used to purchase certain products from the vendors' specified stores.
 The prepaid cards are not redeemable for cash from the vendors.
 The Group sells the prepaid cards, typically at a discount to their stated monetary value, to external parties.
 The exchange of marketing services for prepaid cards is accounted for in accordance with ASC 845 "Nonmonetary Transactions".
 In accordance with ASC 845-10-30, the nonmonetary transaction is measured based on fair value of the assets (or services) involved.
 The fair value of the services to be provided is not determinable within a reasonable range because the service fees received have historically varied widely.
 The fair value of the prepaid cards is determinable by reference to the historical cash proceeds received upon the sale of such cards to customers.
 The Company reassesses its fair value estimate periodically to reflect changes experienced in the selling prices of the prepaid cards.
-Service revenue from this exchange is measured based on the fair value of the prepaid cards.
-Service revenue from this exchange is measured based on the fair value of the prepaid cards are delivered to the customers and cash is received.
+Service revenue from this exchange is measured based on the fair value of the prepaid cards received and is recognized in accordance with the revenue model stated above in "Marketing services".
+Revenue from sales of prepaid cards is recognized when the prepaid cards are delivered to the customers and cash is received.
 The Group will not provide this kind of service from 2011.

 The Group generates revenues from other value-added services and products including subscription services for access to the Group's information database and consulting services for customized and industry-related research reports and indices.
 Revenues derived from subscription services for access to the Group's information database are recognized ratably over the subscription period.
-Revenues derived from consulting services for customized and industry-related research when the relevant services are completed.
+Revenues derived from consulting services for customized and industry-related research reports and indices are recognized when the relevant services are completed.